wight-airmash/ab-server/docs/ctf-bots.md

 Bots choose leader inside a team, who can give commands to bot.

+Q-bots start the re-election every 10 minutes.
+Their algorithm prefers to select players with fewer points who leave a `#yes` message, thus trying to give newcomers a chance to control the bots.
+The idea is interesting, but in practice the result is not good.
+The command gives a strong player a chance to get back the control.
+Of course, bounty is very approximate about the strength of the player, but this is the most understandable parameter for everyone.

 * If current leader is AFK you can start elections with:
     * send `#status` command
     * in next 10 seconds send `/elections` command
+* If current leader does something strange or nothing:
+    * send `#status` command
+    * send `/usurp` command.
+It allows you to take the leader position "without any questions" if the leader has fewer points.

 * If you are leader and want to pass leadership to another player: `#leader <NICKNAME>`